 In general, gum disease can be treated or prevented by maintaining a good oral health regime.

 However, if it is left to develop, it can result in periodontitis, which weakens the supporting structures of the teeth.

 Gum disease, which is also called periodontal disease, is widespread.
-According to the Centers for Disease Control and Prevention (CDC), almost half of adults in the United States have some degree of gum disease.
+According to the Centers for Disease Control and Prevention (CDC),

 The mechanisms behind periodontal disease are relatively well-understood, and newer research shows that this health problem may play a role in the development of a number of other conditions, including Alzheimer's disease, cancer, and respiratory disease.

 In this Spotlight, we will cover some of the surprising links between gum disease and disparate health issues.

 Although spatially the gums are near the brain, one wouldn't normally associate dental complaints with neurological conditions.

 However, some studies have found a link between periodontal disease and tooth loss and cognitive function.
 One